So Evil, So Young: Critical reception

+The Monthly Film Bulletin wrote: "Loosely and in every way predictably carpentered Mädchen in Uniform melodrama, stiffly staged and tarted up with Technicolor.
+Joan Haythorne contributes a controlled performance as the matron, but Ellen Pollock is inclined to chew the scenery as the monstrous Miss Smith."

+Kine Weekly wrote: "The picture leaves a few things unexplained, but its main action in the reformatory is both revealing and exciting.
+Jill Ireland wins much sympathy as Ann, Ellen Pollock has a field day as the vicious and vindictive Miss Smith, and Joan Haythorne contributes a perfectly controlled portrayal as the matron, but little is seen of John Charlesworth as Tom.
+The film, more than adequately staged and tarted up by Technicolor, should interest men, as well as women."

 Richard Harland Smith wrote for TCM.com, "shameless recyclers of their own material, the Danzigers reshuffled elements of So Young So Bad (1950) (Paul Henreid as a progressive psychiatrist who attempts to rehabilitate youth offenders) with the "wrongly accused protagonist" plots of Sentenced for Life (1960) and Man Accused (1959) to create So Evil, So Young... derivative in concept, So Evil, So Young strived for novelty by being one of the Danziger's only films shot in Technicolor".

-Sky Movies called the film, "an offbeat movie drama which takes a grim look at a women's reformatory.
+Sky Movies called the film "an offbeat movie drama which takes a grim look at a women's reformatory.
 Jill Ireland, now married to screen tough guy Charles Bronson, is both fetching and effective in the central role".

 TV Guide wrote, "the cruelties of reform school are realistically exposed," adding, "this film has never been shown theatrically in the US, but it should be."

+Chibnall and McFarlane wrote in The British 'B' Film: "whatever the script of the cautionary tale So Evil, So Young may have had going for it, woefully inept acting (apart from a cherishable display of eye-rolling sadism from Ellen Pollock as a reformatory wardress), characterless sets and silly insistent music sink it – a shame, because the screenplay makes unusual acknowledgement of female sexuality as an issue in the drama."